What Are Sheet Metal Screws – Sheet Metal Screw Types, Uses, Sizes & Comparison with Others

 Cost Slightly more expensive Less expensive

-Compared to another common fastener – machine screw, when should you use sheet metal screw?
+Compared to another common fastener – a machine screw, when should you use a sheet metal screw?
 Take a look at the comparison between them.

 Feature Sheet Metal Screws Machine Screws